PierreSenellart/provsql/doc/source/user/studio.rst

 .. figure:: /_static/studio/distribution-profile.png
    :alt: The eval-strip Distribution profile panel showing the
-         support interval, the mean and standard deviation, and an inline-SVG histogram of the sub-circuit's
+         support interval, the mean and standard deviation, an inline-SVG histogram of the sub-circuit's distribution,
-         distribution.
+         and the analytical Normal(28, 2) PDF curve overlaid on the MC bars.

-   The *Distribution profile* eval-strip panel on a ``gate_rv`` ``N(28, 2)`` leaf: header stats (support, :math:`\mu`, :math:`\sigma`), an inline-SVG histogram, and a PDF/CDF toggle on the right.
+   The *Distribution profile* eval-strip panel on a ``gate_rv`` ``N(28, 2)`` leaf: header stats (support, :math:`\mu`, :math:`\sigma`), an inline-SVG histogram with the analytical PDF overlaid as a smooth terracotta curve, and a PDF/CDF toggle on the right.

 The same group hosts a *Sample* entry that draws raw samples